-Fray Jose Benito Pereyro, priest of the Taos Pueblo, agreed to serve the settlers of the village and in 1816 the San Francisco de Asis Mission Church was completed.
+Fray Jose Benito Pereyro, a priest of the Taos Pueblo, agreed to serve the settlers of Ranchos de Taos and in 1816 the San Francisco de Asis Mission Church was completed.

 The San Francisco de Assisi Mission Church is a large, sculpted Spanish Colonial church with massive adobe buttresses and two front-facing bell towers.
 The architecture of the church is an impressive blend of native and Spanish styles.
 Three white crosses adorn the two towers and church entranceway.
 Four “beehive” shaped buttresses support the back of the church structure and two buttresses in front of each bell tower support the front.
 Inside the church, stairs lead to a choir loft above the entrance.
 The large sanctuary provides ample space for worshippers and visitors, and the altar is decorated with original Spanish woodworking and religious iconography.
 A thick adobe wall surrounds the church, cemetery, and forecourt.

 In 1840 Matt Field wrote of Ranchos de Taos during his travels through New Mexico: “This town called the ranch lies at the base of a gigantic mountain and is watered by a swift stream that rushes from the ravine… It contains about 300 houses, and those are built completely together, forming a wall, enclosing a large square, in the center of which stands a church.”